rhyst/directus-strava/README.md

 ### Install

-⚠ Directus 9 is a moving target and subject to change and until it stabilized it is likely this extension will only work with a particular version of directus.
-This will be noted in the release notes.
+Compatible with Directus 9.0.x.

 Install the extension by copying the release files to your directus extensions folder:

 - Copy `endpoint.js` to `<directus_root>/extensions/endpoints/strava/index.js`
 - Copy `config.js` to `<directus_root>/extensions/endpoints/strava/config.js`

 Configure the extension by editing `config.js`.
 See below for config options.
 You must set `directusUrl` for authentication to work.
+You must create a strava oauth application and set the `clientId` and `clientSecret`.

 Then you can visit `<directus_url>/strava` where you can authenticate and start fetching activities.